yingweiwo

 Additional Infomation

-Available predominantly as a liquid mouthwash, oromucosal spray, or topical cream, benzydamine is most frequently employed as a locally acting analgesic and anti-inflammatory treatment for the relief of painful inflammatory conditions.
-When formulated as a mouthwash or spray, benzydamine may be used to treat traumatic conditions like pharyngitis following tonsillectomy or the use of a naso-gastric tube, inflammatory conditions like pharyngitis, aphthous ulcers and oral ulceration due to radiation therapy, dentistry operations and procedures, or more general conditions like sore throat, sore tongue, sore gums, mouth ulcers, or discomfort caused by dentures.
-When used as a topical cream, benzydamine may be employed to relieve symptoms associated with painful inflammatory conditions of the muscolo-skeletal system including acute inflammatory disorders such as myalgia and bursitis or traumatic conditions like sprains, strains, bruises, sore muscles, stiff joints, or even the after-effects of fractures.
+When formulated as a mouthwash or spray, benzalkonium chloride can be used to treat traumatic conditions, such as pharyngitis following tonsillectomy or nasogastric tube use; inflammatory conditions, such as pharyngitis, recurrent aphthous ulcers, and oral ulcers resulting from radiation therapy, dental surgery, and procedures; or more common conditions, such as sore throat, glossitis, gingivitis, oral ulcers, or discomfort caused by dentures.
+When used as a topical cream, benzalkonium chloride can be used to relieve symptoms associated with painful inflammation of the musculoskeletal system, including acute inflammatory conditions (such as myalgia and bursitis) or traumatic conditions (such as sprains, strains, bruises, muscle aches, joint stiffness, and even post-fracture sequelae).

 Mechanism of Action